enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/designpatterns/javascript-design-pattern-command.md

 ## Feature

 - kind of behavioral design pattern
-- is a encapsulation of a request as an object
+- Encapsulating a request as an object

 three components in command pattern